Presented by Audemars Piguet and the Peabody Essex Museum // Art Basel Miami Beach

 Fashion Tech Forum, an initiative started by leading headhunting agency Karen Harvey Consulting, is an invitation-only event hosting 500 of the most exceptional inventors, thinkers, founders, designers, designers, investors and CEOs in fashion, retail media and technology.
 Topics discussed include wearable technology, the future of retail, personalization, sustainability, and company culture.

-Formavision was retained along with Valerie Pasquiou Interiors & Design to create and execute the experiential design vocabulary of this yearly event started in 2014.
+Formavision has been retained along with Valerie Pasquiou Interiors & Design to create and execute the experiential design vocabulary of this yearly event since 2014.

 Produced by Palmer Schwartz Agency

 For the conception of the New World of Coca-Cola, Formavision was commissioned by Coca-Cola to design and curate the exhibition content in two strategic areas of the facility: the central hub and the sampling lab.